-Ready to start adding chia to your diet, but don’t know where to start?
+Ready to start adding chia to your diet but need help figuring out where to start?

 We got your back!
-There is always the option of buying chia seeds and preparing them to your liking, but we have a much easier, convenient option for you.
-Try our Sprouted Chia Pudding OverNights!
+There is always the option of buying chia seeds and preparing them to your liking, but we have a much more accessible, convenient option for you.

-This is literally the easiest, most delicious breakfast or anytime option.
-All you do it pour 1 cup of your favorite plant mylk into the package, shake it up, and leave it in your fridge overnight.
-The end result is a delicious pudding texture that is as satisfying as it is tasty.
+This is the easiest, most delicious breakfast or anytime option.
+You pour 1 cup of your favorite plant mylk into the package, shake it up, and leave it in your fridge overnight.
+The result is a delicious pudding texture that is as satisfying as it is tasty.

-The best part is that you will be getting all of the nutrients that we mentioned and will be better absorbing them when you eat OverNights.
+The best part is that you will get all the nutrients we mentioned and absorb them better when you eat OverNights.
 This is because our chia seeds are SPROUTED, which increases their bioavailability (translation: nutrients are made more available so we can better absorb them!).